ljunggren/boozang-docs/README.md

 A rule of thumb is that the more you feel the need to run regression testing, the more value you will find in the Boozang implementation.
 This means, if you release business-critical software often, you will find great value in Boozang.
 If you release rarely and bugs don't have a significant impact, maybe not so much.

-A less than ideal fit is also SaaS applications that do a lot of very graphical stuff that needs a human to make a judgment call.
+A less than ideal fit is also SaaS applications that have a graphical interface that needs a human to make a judgment call.
 These flows can never be fully automated and the value of automation can be limited.

 **A note on supported technology**